Sonderkommando Rote Kapelle: Simex

-However Trepper never showed up.
+However, Trepper knew the Gestapo were searching for him and never made contact with Rajchmann.
 Giering then tried to establish a meeting with a contact, using information from the correspondence between Simexco and an employee of the Paris office of the Belgian Chamber of Commerce.
 That ultimately proved unsuccessful, so Giering turned back to investigating Simexco.
+Since he had begun monitoring Simexco Brussels, he had been suspicious of the large amount of business telegrams the company had exchanged with Simex in Paris.
+However, only an examination of the companies register would provide the evidence that Trepper working under the codename Gilbert was involved in the company.
+Giering decided not to contact the French economic police, for fear of informers exposing the investigation.
 Giering visited the Seine District Commercial Court where he discovered that Léon Grossvogel was a shareholder of Simex.
-He had been informed by Jeffremov that Grossvogel was one of Trepper's assistants.
-Giering and Piepe decided to approach Organisation Todt to determine if they could provide a way to identify where Trepper was located.
+He knew from the Jeffremov interrogation that Grossvogel was one of Trepper's assistants.
+Giering and Piepe decided to contact the Organisation Todt in Paris for help to determine if they could provide a way to identify where Trepper was located, instead of approaching Simex directly.
 Giering obtained a signed certificate of cooperation from Otto von Stülpnagel, the military commander of occupied France and visited the Todt offices.
-Giering, together with the organisation commander, created a simple ruse to trap Trepper.
-However, the ruse failed.
-Giering decided to start arresting employees of Simex.
-On 19 November 1942, Suzanne Cointe, a secretary at Simex, and Alfred Corbin the commercial director of the firm, were arrested.
-Corbin was interrogated but failed to disclose the location of Monsieur Gilbert, the alias that Trepper was using in his dealings with Simex, so Giering sent for a torture expert.
-However, Corbin's wife told the Abwehr that Corbin had given Trepper the name of a dentist.
-After being tortured, Corbin informed Giering of the address of Trepper's dentist.
-Trepper was subsequently arrested on 24 November by Giering, while he was sitting in a dentist's chair.
-On the 24 November, Giering contacted Hitler to inform him of the capture of Trepper.
+The director of the Todt offices in Paris was shown the photograph found in the Atrebates raid and immediately confirmed that the man was Monsieur Gilbert, the alias that Trepper was using in his dealings with Simex.